Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/svpwm_duty.rst

 * pwm_freq: flag "[-pwm_fq <pwm frequency>]".
 This flag register provides a configurable entry for the pwm wave frequency.
 The pwm wave frequency is also the throughput at the output end.

 * dead_cycles: flag "[-dead <dead cycles>]".
 The dead_cycles determines the transit time between the switch on/off.
 The switches pair shall not simultaneously be switching on and off, in terms of the danger of overloaded transient currents on the bridge.
-It may incur the systematic turbulence and cause serious problem.
+It might incur the systematic turbulence and cause serious problem.
 The default value of dead_cycles is 10.

 * sampling ii: flag "[-ii <sampling II>]".
 The ii (initiation interval) determines the sampling rate of the input.
 The default value is 1.